googlefonts/science-gothic/README.md

 - **Width** `wdth` – 50 to 200.
 The default 100 width is based on the default width of Bank Gothic, which is arguably just a little wide, so a slightly narrower width (85–95) may often be desirable, especially for multi-sentence or body text.
 The most extreme widths, especially the wider ones, are **very** extreme, and to be used sparingly for effect and typically at very large sizes.

-- **Contrast** `CNTR` - 0 to 75.
+- **Contrast** `CNTR` - 0 to 85.
 The default 0 contrast is based on Bank Gothic, and has no visible contrast.
-For multi-sentence text and/or body text sizes, even a little contrast (5–15) can make the text more comfortable.
+For multi-sentence text, or body text sizes, even a little contrast (5–15) can make the text more comfortable.

 # Language Support